ansible/molecule/docs/getting-started.md

           msg: "This is a task from my_role."
       ```

-- Create a directory named `playbooks`.
+- At the root of your new collection, create a directory named `playbooks`.

-- Create a new playbook in this directory called `my_playbook.yml`
+- cd to the `playbooks` directory and create a new playbook called `my_playbook.yml`

       ```yml
       ---